materiaraiding/materiaraiding-old/_ultimate/fru.md

 sketchy write up (will fix when i have time)

-Gaia will begin to cast **Hextuple Apocalypse**, granting 6 players 3 stack different stack debuffs.
+Gaia will begin to cast **Hextuple Apocalypse**, granting 6 players 3 different stack debuffs.
 In pairs of 2, these stacks will have the timers: **10s, 29s, and 38s**.

 Gaia will then cast glowing lights along lines in the floor that will indicate a safespot for the upcoming AOEs.